 Bring to a boil over medium heat and cook until the mixture reaches 234 degrees.
 Stir once in a while and be sure to get behind the thermometer.
 This may take between 10-20 minutes depending on your burners power.

 While the milk mixture is cooking chop up the chocolate and butter and place in a large bowl.

 I don’t have the right sized pan so I made one using foil and parchment.
 It may not be the exact right size, but it worked just as well.
 That 13x9x2-inch pan is now at the top of my wish list.

-Pour the hot mixture over the chocolate and whisk right away with an Egg Whisk~ which is more open and will not clog up with the thick fudge.
+Pour the hot mixture over the chocolate and whisk right away with a wooden spoon or stiff egg whisk~ which is more open and will not clog up with the thick fudge.
 (If the milk mixture looks as though it has any lumps in it then strain it over the top of the chocolate.
 If it looks smooth then don’t bother.)
 Whisk in the vanilla.